revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Scripting fundamentals.md

 ---

-22. What does the. (dot) indicate at the beginning of a file name and how should it be listed?
+22.What does the.(dot) indicate at the beginning of a file name and how should it be listed?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)